-After you have booked your ceremony, you are both legally required to give a Notice of Marriage or Civil Partnership, in person, at a Register Office.
+After you have booked your ceremony, you are both legally required to give a Notice of Marriage, in person, at a Register Office.

-If you are both British, from the EEA (European Economic Area) or Swiss nationals, you are not subject to immigration control and must therefore give your notices of marriage or civil partnership to the superintendent registrar for the district(s) in which you have lived for the proceeding eight nights immediately prior to giving your notices.
+If you are both British, you are not subject to immigration control and must therefore give your notices of marriage to the superintendent registrar for the district(s) in which you have lived for the proceeding eight nights immediately prior to giving your notices.

 If you live in Kent you can give notice at any of our Kent offices.